Birds and Squirrels Cause 11% of Power Outages

 Power supply outages are a fact of everyday life in the USA.
-As a data driven society, the more we depend on the electronic revolution to improve and sustain our business, the more we stand to lose from an outage.
+As a data driven society, the more we depend on the electronic revolution to improve and sustain our business, the more we stand to lose from power failure.
 Be it from nature, a windstorm or a prolonged heat wave, power supply outages can cause a great deal of expensive problems.

 This is especially problematic considering our homes, healthcare facilities, businesses and government administrations all rely on computerized data.
 We depend on having uninterrupted access to our data to keep our lives, business and society running smoothly.